rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 including the packages which we installed before using the command `npm init -y`.

 After the installations,
-I will open the project folder named `myproject` in VSCode and verify the file package.json.
+I will open the project folder named `myproject` in VS Code and verify the file `package.json`.
 Let's take a look at the dependencies in the file:

 ![package.json](/assets/img/tutorials/setup-truffle-oz/image-20.png)